 Heddles are steel wires, or thin flat steel strips held by the frame, with a loop or eye in the centre through which one or more warp yarns pass on the loom so that the thread movement is controllable in weaving.

 The Loom is the weaving machine.
 Most famous loom manufacturers are Sulzer Ruti from Switzerland, Picanol from Belgium, Dornier from France, Tsudakoma /Toyoda from Japan and Vamatex from Italy.
 The word loom (from Middle English lome, “tool.”

-The rapier type conveys a pick of weft from a stationary package through the shed by means of either a single rapier or a pair of rapiers.
-Rapiers are either rigid rods or flexible steel tapes, which are straight when in the shed but on withdrawal are wound onto a wheel, in order to save floor space.
-Read more..
+Rapier Looms conveys a pick of weft from a stationery package, through the shed.
+It is either a single Rapier or a pair.
+Blades are either rigid rods or flexible steel tapes, which are straight when in the shed but on withdrawal are wound onto a wheel, to save floor space.